Toylerrr/rawg-to-steam/README.md

 #### Parameters

 - `id`: The Steam ID of the game to retrieve.
-  - in: path
+  - in: `path`
-  - required: true
+  - required: `true`
-- `key`: A [Steam Web API Key](https://steamcommunity.com/dev/apikey).
-Less data will be returned if not provided.
+- `lang`: The language to retrieve data in.
+Defaults to `english`.
+Seems to take the english name of the language in lowercase letters.
+No standard nfortunately.
+Other examples that worked when testing were: `german`, `italian`
-  - in: query
+  - in: `query`
-  - required: false
+  - required: `false`
+  - default: `english`

 ## Setup ⚙️